 Hourly rates are the most common way of quoting and prices are normally set out clearly with different options depending on the number of helpers required.

 Quoting by hourly rate is often used for typical man with a van removals around London from flatshares and smaller one or two bed properties.
 Bigger moves will normally require a more detailed quote and may involve a home visit from a removals estimator in advance, as the cost of removals from large properties usually needs to be calculated on a more individual basis as you would expect.

 With hourly rates there is usually a minimum charge of two hours, and then further incremental additions if the two hours is exceeded, as explained in more detail below.

 The other way of quoting is by fixed price.
-A fixed rate tends to be used more for small local deliveries in London which are much easier to estimate accurately time wise compared to a normal removal, and also for long distance removals either going to or from London where the Mover will already know the time and expense involved from previous similar jobs, and be able to give an all inclusive price.
+A fixed rate tends to be used more for long distance removals either going to or from London where the Mover will already know the time and expense involved from previous similar jobs, and be able to give an all inclusive price.

 Removal Costs and Extras

 As a customer you also want to know what extra costs might be added on if applicable, and what the removal company policy is (as set out in their terms) if an unexpected issue pops up like receiving a dreaded parking ticket, which believe it or not happens much less often than you might think.
 Still, it's best to be sure.

 Although 'extras' are sometimes necessary, the problem with too long a list of them is it can lead to complicated quotes involving lots of potential scenarios where the likelihood of a misunderstanding and subsequent disagreement gets significantly increased.

 What if the number of floors are counted as an 'extra' yet it all fits easily in a lift?
 What if there's an 'extra' charge for each mile covered but the driver accidentally or otherwise takes a longer route than necessary?